opensensorhub/osh-docs/docs/dev/dev-guide.md

 Make sure you have the following Eclipse components installed:

-  * Eclipse Helios or newer (the exact steps described here are for Luna)
+  * Eclipse Neon or newer (the exact steps described here are for Neon)
   * Egit plugin for Eclipse (included in "Eclipse IDE for Java Developers" release)
-  * Maven plugin for Eclipse M2E (you can install it using the "Help > Install New Software..".
-You will find it under the "Collaboration" section of the Eclipse releases repository)
+  * Buildship plugin for Eclipse v2.0.0 or newer (Buildship is included in the "Eclipse IDE for Java Developers" release but you'll need to upgrade it to a newer version.
+See below for instructions)

+##### How to Upgrade the Buildship plugin

+  * Go to "Help > Install New Software" in the main menu
+  * Add a new **Update Site** by clicking "Add..." at the top right
+  * Set name to "Buildship Snapshots" and location to the following URL: https://builds.gradle.org/repository/download/Tooling_Master_IntegrationTests_Linux_Eclipse46Build/.lastSuccessful/update-site
+  * Select the newly created update site in the list
+  * Enter "guest" for login and password
+  * Select "Buildship: Eclipse Plug-ins for Gradle" in the tree
+  * Click "Next" to start the upgrade process to v2.0.0

 ##### Clone the project in your Eclipse workspace